I used a drone to get some photos of

 Of course there are no ospreys in Australia's inland conservation parks.

-If drone can frighten raptors off their nests, can aeroplanes and helicopters
+If drones can frighten raptors off their nests, can aeroplanes and helicopters

 do the same?